Tis’ the jolly season.

 CLIENTS, SUPPLIERS & PARTNERS

 Throwing an end of year Christmas party for business clients, suppliers and partners is a little different to employees as the Fringe Benefits Tax isn’t applicable (is only relevant to employee benefits by employers).
 The function’s costs are NOT income tax deductible either.
+Business development meetings and events are different.

 Gifts vs. Provision of Entertainment